The world's GREATEST desserts – how many British favourites made the list?

 Khalilah Mohd Nor/Shutterstock

-The world has various takes on apple pie, but France’s tarte Tatin may be the most innovative of all.
-It's named after the Tatin sisters, said to have developed the recipe in the late 19th century at the hotel and restaurant the pair ran in the Central Loire Valley.
-It starts with a buttery caramel, made in a heavy-bottomed frying pan before sliced apples are added.
-Pastry is then placed on top before baking and, when done, the whole tart is turned out onto a plate.
-Served with a scoop of vanilla ice cream, this is apple perfection.
+The world has various takes on apple pie, but France’s Tarte Tatin may be the most innovative of all.
+It's named after the Tatin sisters, who are said to have developed the recipe in the late 19th century at their hotel and restaurant in the Central Loire Valley.
+It all starts with a buttery caramel, made in a heavy-bottomed frying pan; apple slices are added, then the whole thing is topped with pastry and baked in the oven.
+When done, the tart is turned out onto a plate and served with a scoop of vanilla ice cream.

 17. Kulfi, India